MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/show-hide-new-features.md

 ---
-title: "Show or hide new features using What's New Management Preview" f1.keywords:
+title: "Show or hide new features using What's New Management" f1.keywords:
 - NOCSH
 ms.author: sirkkuw